caiks/WBOT02/README.md

 #### actor001

-`actor001` is the first version of the wotbot that does dynamic *modelling* using the [active framework](https://github.com/caiks/AlignmentActive).
+`actor001` is the first version of the wotbot that uses the [active framework](https://github.com/caiks/AlignmentActive) to do dynamic *modelling*.
 Initially the focus is at fixed positions within the image; later we add a certain amount of randomisation.
 These experiments are similar to those of the random modes of [`TBOT03`](https://github.com/caiks/TBOT03#Random_modes_10_12).

 `actor001` is implemented in `Win006`.
-The GUI is similar to `Win006`, except that there is now an additional row of images at the bottom.
+The GUI is similar to `Win005`, except that there is now an additional row of images at the bottom.
 These are the representations of the *slices* to which the records of the second row belong.
 The *slices* *likelihoods* are shown below the *slice* representations.
 For example, `model001`, which has scales `[1.0, 0.5, 0.25, 0.125]`, produces the following -

 ![actor001_001](images/actor001_001.png)

-The user can use the mouse to change the centre or use the arrow keys (and space to return to the middle) -
+The user can use the mouse to change the centre, or use the arrow keys (and space to return to the middle) -

 ![actor001_002](images/actor001_002.png)

+The actor constructor begins by parsing the given JSON file.
+Most of the parameters configure the active structure or logging, and are copied from turtlebot.
+The rest are specific to the wotbot.

+The constructor then creates the dynamic parts of the GUI.
+There are a four `QLabel` object for each scale/offset - three are for the images of the *event* records and *slice* representations, and the fourth is for the *likelihood* statistic.

+The constructor then creates the active structure.
+In this case, the structure consists of a single active with cumulative *slice size* and topology.
+The underlying consists of a single `HistoryRepa` generates from a `Record`.
+That is, the *substrate* is just the record cells and a scale *variable*.

+Having constructed the actor

+Describe act for actor 1.
+Describe FPS and logging

 ```
 actor001 actor.json